Drassil/git-wiki-theme/docs/Upgrade-from-pre-2.0.0-to-latest-master.md

 ### Step 1.
 Upgrade to last 2.0.0 commit

-You need first to update your server to this commit: https://github.com/azerothcore/azerothcore-wotlk/commit/1fc22a74088e235e78fa02decbaf0864899477d7
+You need first to update your server to [this commit](https://github.com/azerothcore/azerothcore-wotlk/commit/1fc22a74088e235e78fa02decbaf0864899477d7), running:

 `git checkout 1fc22a74088e235e78fa02decbaf0864899477d7`